kexiZeroing/kexiZeroing.github.io/src/blog/git.md

 - `git tag` lists all tags.
 - Use `git push origin v1.1.0` to push a particular tag, or `git push --tags` if you want to push all tags.
 - `git push origin :tagname` to delete a remote tag, and if you also need to delete the local tag, use `git tag --delete tagname`.

+Normally, you list tags by alpha order.
+You can fix this by setting `git config --global tag.sort version:refname`, which will generally do what you expect, treating dotted version numbers as a series of integer values for sorting purposes.

+Similarly, set `git config --global branch.sort -committerdate` to sort the branch list by the most recent commit date rather than by alpha order.

 ## git submodules
 A git submodule is a full repo that’s been nested inside another repo.
 Any repo can be a submodule of another.
 Submodules can only be pinned to a specific commit.
 This is because a submodule isn’t a package; it’s code that you have embedded in another repo, and git wants you to be precise.